roytrust/programming/methodology.md

 # [Design Patterns](https://refactoring.guru/design-patterns)
 ## Design Principle
-* Identify the aspects of your application that vary and separate them from what stays the same.
+* __Encapsulate what varies__.
+Identify the aspects of your application that vary and separate them from what stays the same.
   Take the parts that vary and encapsulate them, so that later you can alter or extend the parts that vary without affecting those that don't.
 * __Promgram to an interface__, not an implementation.
 Program to a supertype.
   Exploit polymorphism by programming to a supertype so that the actual runtime object isn't locked into the code.